 One of the last stops I recommend making on your Scottsdale to Sedona road trip is to Bell Rock.
 No hiking or climbing necessary for this one.
 You’ll have an incredible view just steps from the parking area.

-As with Cathedral Rock, try to start this one early to beat the crowds and the hear.
-You’ll also want plenty of water and your camera.
+As with Cathedral Rock, try to start this one early to beat the crowds and the heat.
+Again, don’t forget water and your camera.

 I hope you’ve found this Scottsdale to Sedona Day Trip Itinerary useful in planning a trip of your own.
 If you’d like to support this blog please consider sharing this post.
 As always, thanks for reading.